chimericdream/EECS-638-Sp13-HW2/README.md

 There is a makefile included with this submission that copies the necessary OPS/R2 files and compiles both parts of the assignment.

 To compile the program, simply run `make`.

+### Running the program
+To run part 1 of the assignment, run `./part1` after compiling.
+The output for part 1 is stored in the files `EVEN.NUMBERS` and `ODD.NUMBERS`.

+To run part 2 of the assignment, run `./part2` after compiling.
+The output for part 2 is stored in the files `EVEN2.NUMBERS` and `ODD2.NUMBERS`.